Glycine: The 20¢-a-Dose Amino Acid Nobody's Getting Rich Off Of

 Safety

-A legal, everyday amino acid.
-Very safe, no realistic overdose — the worst case is mild stomach upset at high doses.
+A legal, everyday amino acid, worldwide, with no regulatory controversy anywhere.
+Genuinely safe, no realistic overdose — the worst case is mild stomach upset at high doses.
+Low risk is part of the honest case for trying it.

 The honest verdict

-A cheap, safe, genuinely useful sleep aid — and a promising piece of the GlyNAC glutathione story.
-Reasonable to try; just keep the anti-aging claims in "promising, not proven" territory.
+A cheap, safe, genuinely useful sleep aid — recognized as such by Japan's own government — and a promising, internationally-replicating piece of the GlyNAC glutathione story.
+Reasonable to try; just keep the anti-aging claims in "promising, not proven at scale" territory.
+Nobody's lying to you about this one — there's just no one paying to prove it faster.

-• 3 g of glycine before bed helps you fall asleep faster and wake more refreshed in small but real trials — a gentle effect, not a sedative.
+• 3 g of glycine before bed helps you fall asleep faster and wake more refreshed in real trials — a gentle effect, not a sedative, and Japan's regulator officially agrees.

 • Glycine is one of three amino acids your body uses to build glutathione, its master antioxidant, which declines with age.

-• Paired with NAC (= GlyNAC), it rebuilt glutathione and improved many aging markers in older adults — striking, but from small, unreplicated trials.
+• Paired with NAC (= GlyNAC), it rebuilt glutathione and improved many aging markers in NIH-funded trials at Baylor — and Chinese labs are now independently replicating the mechanism.

 • Reasonable to try for sleep tonight; treat the GlyNAC anti-aging promise as exciting-but-early, not settled.